danielgustafsson/pgci/src/backend/storage/lmgr/README-SSI.md

 but that would mean T1 has a conflict in, the case we already eliminated.)

-          o So now we're trying to figure out if there can be an rw-conflict edge T3 -> T0, where T0 is some transaction that precedes T1.
+- So now we're trying to figure out if there can be an rw-conflict edge T3 -> T0, where T0 is some transaction that precedes T1.
 For T0 to precede T1, there has to be some edge, or sequence of edges, from T0 to T1.
 At least the last edge has to be a wr-dependency